Inicio Autores Publicado por Mimi Pollack

 Despite the remarkable work being done, it has also come with a price.
 In the earlier days, many of the foxes that did not pass muster were sold for their pelts to raise money.
 Today, they sell the foxes as house pets to bring money in to continue the research.
 Although the Russians have come a long way in domesticating these elite foxes, most experts still agree that it is not a good idea to have a fox as a pet.

-Closer to home, it is illegal in most states [including ] to own a fox.
+Closer to home, it is illegal in most states [including California] to own a fox.
 However, there is a company in Florida that imports them.
 The cost is also prohibitive as each fox costs almost $9,000 to import.
 It is an extensive process to bring a domesticated fox from Siberia.

 That is why it is such a special experience to meet a fox at the Canid Conservation and Education Center.
 The foxes there are not only gorgeous and friendly, they are interesting to observe as each one has a unique personality.
 First, there are the females.
 Sophia is the “diva” who rules the roost.
 She is the most vocal and loves to eat apples.
 Maksa is very sweet and loves to cuddle.
 Then, there are the males.
 According to Amy Bassett, “Boris is the friendliest.
 He is the least reactive, most confident, and loves having his armpits scratched!”
 Amy continues, “Mikhail is quiet and very sincere.
 He loves toys and is the most playful.
 Viktor is super confident and very cheeky!
 He is likely to find trouble the quickest!
 We are training Viktor in tracking!”